stackb/scala-gazelle/README.md

 # gazelle:scala_rule scala_macro_library enabled true
 ```

+## Known Import Providers

+The scala-gazelle extension maintains a trie of "known imports".
+For example, the
+trie may know that `com.google.gson.Gson` resolves to a `CLASS` provided by
+`@maven//:com_google_code_gson_gson`, and that the import `com.google.gson._`
+resolves to the `PACKAGE` `com.google.gson`, also from
+`@maven//:com_google_code_gson_gson`.

+Similarly, the import
+`io.grpc.Status.UNIMPLEMENTED` would resolve to the longest trie prefix as
+`io.grpc.Status`.

+Various `resolver.KnownImportProvider` implementations can be configured to
+populate the known import trie.
+Each import provider has a canonical name and
+are enabled via the `-scala_import_provider=NAME` flag.

+The order of `-scala_import_provider` determines the resolution ordering, so put more fine-grained providers (e.g `jarindex`) before more coarse-grained ones (e.g. `github.com/bazelbuild/rules_jvm_external`, which only provides package-level imports).

+Provider implementations manage their own flags, so please check the source file for the most up-to-date documentation on the flags used by different import providers.

+### `scalaparse`

+A provider that parses scala source files and populates the trie with classes, objects, traits, etc that are discovered during the rule generation phase.

+### `jarindex`

+A provider that reads jar index files and populates the trie with classes, objects, traits, etc that are listed in the file.
+An index is produced by  the `@build_stack_scala_gazelle//rules:jar_class_index.bzl%jar_class_index` build rule.

+### `github.com/stackb/rules_proto`

+A provider that gathers imports from `proto_scala_library` and `grpc_scala_library`.

+### `github.com/bazelbuild/rules_jvm_external`

+A provider that reads pinned `maven_install.json` files produced by the `@rules_jvm_external//:defs.bzl%maven_install` repository rule.

 # Usage

 Invoke gazelle as per typical usage:

 ```sh
 $ bazel run //:gazelle
 ```